Quanzhen School: Foundation principles

-The meaning of Quanzhen can be translated literally to "All True" and for this reason, it is often called the "All Truth Religion" or the "Way of Completeness and Truth."
+Quanzhen can be translated literally as "All True" and for this reason, it is often called the "All Truth Religion" or the "Way of Completeness and Truth."
 In some texts, it is also referred to as the "Way of Complete Perfection."

 Kunyu mountain in Shandong province Weihai city is the birthplace of Quan Zhen Taoism.

 With strong Taoist roots, the Quanzhen School specializes in the process of "alchemy within the body" or Neidan (internal alchemy), as opposed to Waidan (external alchemy which experiments with the ingestion of herbs and minerals, etc.).

 The Waidan tradition has been largely replaced by Neidan, as Waidan was a sometimes dangerous and lethal pursuit.
 Quanzhen focuses on internal cultivation of the person which is consistent with the pervading Taoist desire for attaining Wu Wei, which is essentially unconscious action.

 Like most Taoists, Quanzhen priests were particularly concerned with longevity and immortality through alchemy, harmonising oneself with the Tao, studying the Five Elements, and ideas on balance consistent with Yin and Yang theory.
 The school is also known for using Buddhist and Confucian ideas.

 Wang believed that the three teachings, Buddhism, Confucianism and Taoism were like three legs of a tripod, and promoted study of the Confucian Classic of Filial Piety and the Buddhist Heart Sutra.

 The new Quanzhen school was highly popular in Jin-ruled Northern China as a reaction against the privileged place of Jurchens in the civil service examinations.
 It did not spread to the Southern Song, however.